 Simhat Tot: Celebrating the Holidays: Simhat Tot is an experiential holiday program geared towards families with children ages 0-5 years old (siblings are welcome to attend!).
 We gather throughout the year on Sunday mornings, 9:30-11:00 AM, to prepare for upcoming Jewish holidays through crafts, songs, stories, and fun!
 Simhat Tot is a wonderful way to bring in the joy and excitement of our holidays to our little ones.

 Sign and Play!
-Each year we collaborate with Sign and Play for a 6 or 8 week course for babies and toddlers (0-2 years old) and their care-givers to learn sign language in this fun, interactive, musical play group!
+Each year we collaborate with Sign and Play for a fun course for babies and toddlers (0-2 years old) and their care-givers to learn sign language in this fun, interactive, musical play group!
 Sign language engages your whole body in learning.
 It helps infants & toddlers communicate, and preschoolers build their literacy skills.
 Each week in this class we will have fun reading, signing, and playing games to learn American Sign Language vocabulary with Jillian Berlinski, who has a Masters of Education and is a certified elementary and special education teacher.
-Our next class will start Tuesday, September 12.
+Our next class will start Thursday, March 1st, 2018.
 Click HERE for more information!

 Pasta and Prayers: Temple Emunah invites all families with young children for a special Friday night Shabbat experience and dinner.
 We will start with a casual pasta dinner with lots of salads and sides, then come together for musical services with songs, stories, dancing, and more!
 After services we will do Shabbat rituals and have a yummy dessert.
 The whole event takes place in our Social Hall.
 Cost is just $10/Adult, $5/Kid, Free for 0-3 year olds.
 All are welcome!